We are pioneering a new model

 Fairness Baked into Co-op Structure

-In the spirit of democracy, each independent news co-op’s editors will aim news coverage to serve the broad public of their community, taking care to meet the information needs of the less-than-affluent everyday citizens we call the Banyan public, not just the upscale people newspapers, public broadcasters, and current digital sites aim to cultivate.
+In the spirit of democracy, each independent news co-op’s editors will aim news coverage to serve the broad public of their community, taking care to meet the information needs of the less-than-affluent everyday citizens we call the Banyan public, not just the upscale people most newspapers, public broadcasters, and current digital sites aim to cultivate.

-To this end, Banyan’s model offers not only standard and budget membership fees but also free scholarship-memberships to people who receive means-tested benefits such as food stamps; Banyan’s self-sustaining revenue structure takes this into account.
+To this end, Banyan’s model offers not only standard and budget membership fees but also free scholarship-memberships for people who receive means-tested benefits such as food stamps; Banyan’s self-sustaining revenue structure takes this into account.
 And no matter who the member is, the one-member/one-vote governance that’s central to co-ops bespeaks equality.

 The model’s grassroots nature and invitation to engagement through the digital public square opens the door wide to the diversity of each co-op’s community.
 And the digital public square invites all members to engage.